 10.12.010.20 USES CONDUCTED WITHIN BUILDINGS.

 All uses located in the M-P zone shall be conducted entirely within a fully enclosed building.
-There shall be no outside storage of materials, trash or equipment, other than motor vehicles licensed for street use.
+There shall be no outside storage of materials, trash or equipment, other than motor vehicles licensed for street use, except as permitted for accessory recreational vehicle storage pursuant to section 10.12.010.4.

 SECTION 4: REPEALER CLAUSE.
 All Mount Pleasant City ordinances or resolutions or parts thereof, which are in conflict herewith, are hereby repealed.